CollinLTT/Log-Splitter/README.md

 The program is used in order to split Log files of up to 16GB into accessible CSV files.

 The program was built using Python and converted into an executable program.

+## Video Demo:

+You can watch how the program works in action here(https://www.youtube.com/watch?v=w0IU5H7QJ-s).

 ## How to Install: